GOCLAB/goc/contracts/eosio.sudo/README.md

 ```
 $ cleos multisig approve blkproducera updatealice '{"actor": "blkproducerb", "permission": "active"}' -p blkproducerb
 executed transaction: 2bddc7747e0660ba26babf95035225895b134bfb2ede32ba0a2bb6091c7dab56  128 bytes  543 us
-#    eosio.msig <= eosio.msig::approve          {"proposer":"blkproducera","proposal_name":"updatealice","level":{"actor":"blkproducerb","permission...
+#    gocio.msig <= gocio.msig::approve          {"proposer":"blkproducera","proposal_name":"updatealice","level":{"actor":"blkproducerb","permission...
 warning: transaction executed locally, but may not be confirmed by the network yet
 ```

 #### 3.1.4 Execute the transaction to change the owner permission of an account

-When the necessary approvals are collected (in this example, with 21 block producers, at least 15 of their approvals were required), anyone can push the `eosio.msig::exec` action which executes the approved transaction.
+When the necessary approvals are collected (in this example, with 21 block producers, at least 15 of their approvals were required), anyone can push the `gocio.msig::exec` action which executes the approved transaction.
 It makes a lot of sense for the lead block producer who proposed the transaction to also execute it (this will incur another temporary RAM cost for the deferred transaction that is generated by the eosio.msig contract).

 ```
 $ cleos multisig exec blkproducera updatealice blkproducera
 executed transaction: 7127a66ae307fbef6415bf60c3e91a88b79bcb46030da983c683deb2a1a8e0d0  160 bytes  820 us
-#    eosio.msig <= eosio.msig::exec             {"proposer":"blkproducera","proposal_name":"updatealice","executer":"blkproducera"}
+#    gocio.msig <= gocio.msig::exec             {"proposer":"blkproducera","proposal_name":"updatealice","executer":"blkproducera"}
 warning: transaction executed locally, but may not be confirmed by the network yet
 ```